T-parrish/100daysofcode/r1-log.md

 ### R1D8
 🐢 R1D8 - Took a break from React and refactored Express for MongoDB!
 Cooked up a few routes for blog posts and user creation, bumped the @postmanclient anthem, and loaded up my backpack.
 Tomorrow, Italy!

+### R1D9
+24 hours of travel later, made it to Milan.
+Didn't get internet until the next day, but was able to code for a couple hours on the plan ride over.
+Progress was slow without being able to ask questions to the internet, but still learned a couple neat things

+### R1D10
+Spent a good portion of today exploring Milan and recovering from the insane travel day yesterday.
+Managed to crank out a solid hour of algorithms from leetcode, plan to iron out Authentication for my app over this next week